afenix/unit-2/README.md

 - `main.js`: Contains the JavaScript logic for initializing the Leaflet map, loading geoJSON data, and managing interactive features such as custom popups based on map points.
 - `index.html`: The main HTML file for the project, hosting the Leaflet map and providing structure for the interactive elements and informational content.
 - `style.css`: Applies custom styles to the Leaflet map and webpage elements, enhancing the visual appeal and usability of the project.
-- `QPDX.geojson`(NOT INCLUDED): A geoJSON file with data on important queer historical locations, including names, dates, descriptions, and coordinates.
-Contact the author to request permission on accessing this file.
+- `crime15_23.geojson`: A GeoJSON file containing data on vandalism, as well as violent and non-violent crimes, summarized by Portland neighborhoods for the years 2015-2023.
+The data was obtained from the Portland Police Bureau ([View Source](https://public.tableau.com/app/profile/portlandpolicebureau/viz/New_Monthly_Neighborhood/MonthlyOffenseTotals)) and subsequently processed by the author to fulfill the requirements for this lab's interactive mapping criteria.

 ## How to Run